Heading to Carlsbad Caverns National Park? We’re sharing the best things to do if you have one day at Carlsbad Caverns!

 Getting to Carlsbad Caverns National Park

-If you plan to fly to Carlsbad Caverns National Park, the closest airport is about 140 miles West in El Paso and the drive from El Paso to Carlsbad Caverns takes about 2.5 hours.
+If you plan to fly to Carlsbad Caverns National Park, the closest airport is about 140 miles West in El Paso (El Paso International Airport-ELP) and then you’ll want to rent a car to drive from El Paso to Carlsbad Caverns, which takes about 2.5 hours.

 Where to stay at Carlsbad Caverns National Park